PPDBTeam6-2023-2024/Solarin/docs/frontend/chat_menu.md

 To retrieve an overview from the backend we use a get request from the /chat/dm_overview endpoint.
 This endpoint will return the overview information: a list of friends their (username, message board id, last message send between the users).
 For each overview entry a 'FriendOverviewEntry' will be created.
-The friends overview will be ordered starting with the latest send message on top and decreasing in createtime of the last message
+The friends overview will be ordered starting with the latest send message on top and decreasing in create time of the last message
 </details>

 <details>